Making Milk Tea at Home

 It’s a lovely habit to dress up your tea every once and a while and make yourself a fancy milk tea at home.
 Some tips we recommend:

-• Alternatively for iced tea, you can brew up a bunch of hot tea, let it cool, then refrigerate to use as needed.
+- Alternatively for iced tea, you can brew up a bunch of hot tea, let it cool, then refrigerate to use as needed.
+For more info, check out our article on Making Iced Tea at Home.